-More recently she is focusing on creating multi-sensory works that can also be experienced by bind and vision-impaired people.
-These works might include elements of touch, sound and smell, providing and immersive, interactive and sometimes collaborative experience.
+More recently I have been focusing on creating multi-sensory works that can also be experienced by people with low or no vision.
+These works might include elements of touch, sound and smell, providing and immersive, interactive and sometimes collaborative experiences.